Hurlstone Park

 Hurlstone Park is a suburb in the Inner West of Sydney, New South Wales, Australia.
 Hurlstone Park is located nine kilometres south-west of the Sydney central business district and is mostly in the local government area of the City of Canterbury-Bankstown, and partly in the Inner West Council.
 The suburb is bounded by: the Cooks River to the south, Garnet Street to the east, New Canterbury Road to the north, Canterbury Road to the north-west, and Church Street to the west.
+Hurlstone Park is often called 'Hurlo' by locals or as the Sydney Morning Herald once famously described it's at the 'Paris end' of the Canterbury LGA.

 History

 Hurlstone Park was first known as 'Wattle Hill' and then 'Fernhill'.
 After the Postmaster-General's Department refused to open a post office called Fernhill, a 1910 referendum chose the name 'Hurlstone', after the nearby Hurlstone College.
 John Kinloch founded the college in 1878, on the site of present-day Trinity Grammar School and named it after his mother's maiden name, which was Helen Hurlstone.
 The college moved to a new site, now known as Hurlstone Agricultural High School.
 The 'Park' was added at the request of the Railways Department, to avoid confusion with the New South Wales town of Hillston.